Ali-Setareh/Predicting-Tehran-air-pollution-using-Neural-Networks/README.md

 # ML-in-physics-final
-This is the repo for machine learning in physics course spring 2021 final exam
+This is the repo for machine learning in physics course spring 2021 final exam. folder data contains the data I used in this project.
+It also contains the notebooks that I used to make my data sets folder prediction contains the main notebook that I used for creating my models. folder figs contains the figures and plots I have used in my report